Karisoke Research Center

-Thanks to Karisoke Research Center's active conservation program, the mountain gorillas of the Virungas are the only great ape species to have increased in number in recent decades.
+Due to intensive protection, the mountain gorillas of the Virungas are the only great ape species to have increased in number in recent decades.

-Karisoke conducts extensive daily protection and monitoring of the mountain gorillas, numerous science and research projects, various education initiatives, and community health and development projects.
-Since its establishment in 1967, Karisoke has produced an unparalleled amount of information about the mountain gorillas and their habitat and attracts scientists and science students from around the world.
+The Dian Fossey Gorilla Fund and the Rwanda Development Board conduct extensive daily protection and monitoring of the mountain gorillas, numerous science and research projects, various education initiatives, and community health and development projects.
+Since its establishment in 1967, Karisoke has also continued scientific monitoring of the mountain gorillas and their habitat and attracts scientists and science students from around the world.